oliveroneill/todserver/README.md

 `key_path` for `ios` to point to a .p12 certificate for APNS.

 ## Development
+Tripwatcher works by regularly searching Google Maps for routes that match the user's query, if the trip duration suddenly takes a lot longer (due to traffic, for example) then the notification will be sent early.
+As another example, if the bus is running late, the notification will be delayed accordingly.

 `api/routes.go` lists the basic API for routes and how the server will search for them using the `RouteFinder` interface.
 This is currently implemented in `googlemaps.go` using the `GoogleMapsFinder` implementation.
 This is then used